Lares Hot Springs and Machu Picchu 2 Days | TreXperience

 What Machu Picchu circuit is included?

-Circuit 2 is included by default when available.
-If it’s sold out, we book the best available option (Circuit 1 or Circuit 3)
+Circuit 2 is included by default whenever available because it offers one of the most complete Machu Picchu visits.
+If Circuit 2 is sold out, we will book the best available alternative, usually Circuit 1 or Circuit 3.

 Are Huayna Picchu or Machu Picchu Mountain included?

-No. These are optional and require separate tickets booked in advance.
-If you want one, tell us early so we can advise you on timing.
+No. These are optional hikes and require separate tickets booked in advance.
+If you want to add one, tell us early so we can check availability and advise you on the best timing.

 What kind of hotel is included?

-A comfortable 3-star hotel in Aguas Calientes with a private room.
-The exact hotel name depends on availability for your dates.
+A comfortable 3-star hotel in Aguas Calientes is included.
+The exact hotel depends on availability for your travel date and room type.
+Hotel upgrades can be requested in advance.

 What trains are included?